textcreationpartnership/A02132/README.md

 ##Content Summary##

 #####Front#####

-A maidens dreame vpon the death of the Right Honorable Sir Christopher Hatton knight, late Lord Chan
+1. TO THE RIGHT VVORSHIPFVL, BOVNtifull and vertuous Ladie, the Ladie Elizabeth Hatton, Wife to the right Worshipfull Sir William Hatton Knight, increase of all honorable vertues.

 #####Body#####

+1. A Maidens Dreame.
 ME thought in slumber as I lay and dreamt,I sawe a silent spring raild in with Ieat,From sunnie shad
-1. The Complaint of Iustice.
+    _ The Complaint of Iustice.

-1. The complaint of Prudence.
+    _ The complaint of Prudence.

-1. The complaint of Fortitude.
+    _ The complaint of Fortitude.

-1. The complaint of Temperance.
+    _ The complaint of Temperance.

-1. The complaint of Bountie.
+    _ The complaint of Bountie.

-1. The complaint of Hospitalitie.
+    _ The complaint of Hospitalitie.

-1. The complaint of Religion.
+    _ The complaint of Religion.

-1. Primate.
+    _ Primate.

-1. Milites.
+    _ Milites.

-1. Plebs.
+    _ Plebs.

 **Types of content**